CyntexMore/AV1Studio/README.md

 * [VapourSynth](https://github.com/vapoursynth/vapoursynth/releases)
 * [SVT-AV1-PSY](https://github.com/psy-ex/svt-av1-psy)
 * mkvmerge
-* libbestsource, ffms2 (a part of FFmpeg), l-smash
+* libbestsource, ffms2 (a part of FFmpeg), l-smash; only of the three has to be installed
 * XDG Desktop Portal

 The steps to installing **AV1Studio** are the following: